Emulator Issues #9809

 If something goes wrong somewhere (such as loading a save state between krump battle and where they are littered across the screen), the game falls back to the low-rez completed X-naut (image 2), which is an animation sequence of 24 textures.
 If these versions were retextured, then they would be retextured in-game as well.
 I was too lazy to attempt to remake these though which would have masked the "bug" for anyone using the texture pack.

 There are also times in this situation where Dolphin may fail to load any texture at all, or it becomes corrupted, or maybe both of them go missing?
 In this case the texture shows up invisible or sometimes glitchy.
 I'm not 100% sure how to reproduce this one, but I've seen it a number of times trying to figure out what was going on and why I was getting low rez versions only sometimes.
 I've seen it with both using and not using savestates, high rez textures or not, settings irrelevant.
 Whether the game uses the high rez, low rez, or no texture at all seems completely random regardless of any backend or setting.

 Recently a user on the forums has experienced it as well, so I'll kindly borrow his image.

-#13 Updated by Techjar almost 3 years ago
+#13 Updated by Techjar over 3 years ago

 Yeah, after taking another look at this, seems that the non-scaled characters are just an oddity in the game's design that the texture pack isn't accounting for, rather than a bug in Dolphin.
 There is that invisible characters thing though, which probably is a bug in Dolphin.